marbdq/docdb/README.rst

 docDB
 =====

-docDB is a simple to use, lightweight and fast document database on top of SQLite, MySQL and Posgre.
+docDB is a simple to use, lightweight and fast document database on top of SQLite, MySQL, Posgre and many other DB engines (thanks to the DAL component from web2py).
 It has a versioning system, so that all changes for a key are stored and can be reverted.

 docDB has no external dependencies, and comes under a MIT license.